 Executive Director, Niagara Resource Service for Youth

 Born and raised in Niagara, Mike worked in the local auto sector before graduating Brock University with an honours B.A. in Political Science and History.
-Additional, Mike also holds a Masters degree in Political Science from the University of Western Ontario.
-Mike is currently an Executive Director of the Niagara Resource Service for Youth (The RAFT) a not-for profit agency in the Niagara region working with at-risk youth and their families.
+Mike also holds a Masters degree in Political Science from the University of Western Ontario.
+Mike is currently Executive Director of the Niagara Resource Service for Youth (The RAFT) a not-for-profit agency in the Niagara region working with at-risk youth and their families.
 Mike is an innovative leader working to create a systemic approach to addressing youth issues and youth homelessness in Niagara.
 He is a principal actor in moving the region’s youth service model from a reactive institutional crisis model to a preventative community model.
-Mike has overseen the development and implementation of Youth Reconnect (School based homelessness prevention) and Eternal Routes (Kinship finding and connection) programs as well as launching Niagara’s Hosing First for Youth response.
-Additional, Mike is currently working with the Province of Ontario to launch a Social Impact Bond to support the scaling of the RAFT’s Youth Reconnect program to neighbouring communities.
+Mike has overseen the development and implementation of Youth Reconnect (School based homelessness prevention) and Eternal Routes (Kinship finding and connection) programs as well as launching Niagara’s Housing First for Youth response.
+Mike is currently working with the Province of Ontario to launch a Social Impact Bond to support the scaling of the RAFT’s Youth Reconnect program to neighbouring communities.

 Assistant Professor, Integrated Studies in Education, McGill University